dmitribodiu/90-days-challenge/first_two_weeks/functional javascript.md

 not it's arguments, or calls another function that does that.
 > If a function uses an impure function, it immediately becomes impure itself.

-Another reason for imputity may imply innner function state, which may
+Another reason for imputity may imply inner function state, which may
     change output of the functions with the same arguments.
 Another reason for impurity is changing arguments passed by `reference`.